Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ThreadHelper.md

 ### Sleep(int millisecondsTimeout)

-Lets the current execution thread sleep for the specified milliseconds.

-    In WinRT, this method uses the Task to delay.
+Lets the current execution thread sleep for the specified milliseconds.In WinRT, this method uses the Task to delay.

 #### Parameters